This project was funded by the Australian Government ($6.8 million). Australian Government funding was provided through the National Water Grid Fund.

 Goals of the assessment

-The assessment will:
+The assessment aimed to:

 - water availability